tasket/Qubes-VM-hardening/README.md

 ### Configuration

-   Files can be added to /etc/default/vms in the template to enable the following features...
+   Files can be added to /etc/default/vms in the template to configure the following `vm-boot-protect-root` features...

    **Hashes/Checksums** are checked in ../vms/vms.all.SHA and ../vms/$vmname.SHA files.
 File paths contained in them must be absolute, and references to '/home' must be prefixed with '/rw/'.
 Hashes in $vmname.SHA will override hashes specified for the same paths in vms.all.SHA.
 See also man page for `sha256sum -c`.